cpp-for-yourself/lectures-and-homeworks/lectures/cmake_install.md

 These other `CMakeLists.txt` files are, again, nothing special and we've seen their kind before.

-In the `core_project/CMakeLists.txt` we use a `LIBRARY_NAME` variable for convenience, create our library target, set its C++ standard to C++17, indicate to it and its descendants where to look for the includes, and, finally, create an alias for this library that is prefixed by the `${PROJECT_NAME}`.
+In the `core_project/CMakeLists.txt` we use a `LIBRARY_NAME` CMake variable for convenience, create our library target, set its C++ standard to C++17, indicate to it and its descendants where to look for the includes, and, finally, create an alias for this library that is prefixed by the `${PROJECT_NAME}`.
 Strictly speaking, this alias is not required but it *is* a good practice to use the library in the same way from within the project as well as in other projects.
 We will see why a bit later.

 `core_project/core_project/CMakeLists.txt`: